johnnykwwang/Annex-K3-Build-Log/4_XY_Gantry.md

 > - Ensure fluid motion.
 ```

-### Test fit with toolhead plate
+### Test drive with toolhead plate!

 The Y spacer's height needs to be thicker than toolhead plate's height by an exact number.
 Check the [XY Gantry section from K3 repo for more details.](https://github.com/Annex-Engineering/Gasherbrum-K3/tree/main/STLs/XY_Gantry#linear-rail-instructions).
 Fortunately, my spacer is perfectly 13.5mm thicker than the toolhead plate.

-At this point I screw on the toolhead plate and tested if the gantry movement is fluid:
+At this point I want to test fit the toolhead and see if the gantry movement is fluid.
+I screwed a few m3x8 on the toolhead and cross rail carriage, and:

 https://user-images.githubusercontent.com/13166286/173299416-cc5b920d-2def-4bd4-affe-35c217bb9624.mp4